Australia So Much to See

 Bridgetown, South West region, Western Australia, and favours sandy soils, ranging from Geraldton to Esperance near the coast and through the South West region

-Brown flowers on tall branching stems, top left; bud forming, top right and above left flowering, and at right pods having shed seeds.
-Stiff strappy leaves at base and a short leaf from each joint along the stem (below).
+Brown flowers on tall branching stems, with occasional touches of orange.
+Stiff strappy leaves at base and a short leaf from each joint along the stem.

-Bridgetown, with wide ranging occurrence from north of Geraldton to Esperance, including the parts of the Mid West and Wheatbelt, through the South West and Great Southern regions and around Esperance.
+Bridgetown, with wide ranging occurrence from north of Geraldton to Albany, including the parts of the Mid West and Wheatbelt, through the South West and Great Southern regions.

 455xhaemodorum_img_0201c.jpg 341xhaemodorum_discolor_img_6737.jpg